0bob0/TAFE-C-/README.md

 <br>

-It's essentially a user-defined blueprint which the interpretor uses to create an `Object`.
+Its essentially a user-defined blueprint which the interpretor uses to create an `Object`.
-In that quote you saw the phrase `Object-Oriented Programming` and `Object`, don't worry about these terms just yet because they will be discussed later. {add link to where they are discussed}
+In that quote you saw the phrase `Object-Oriented Programming` and `Object`, dont worry about these terms just yet because they will be discussed later. {add link to where they are discussed}

 <h6 style="font-size:11px;"><i>*note: for more information on OOP, Objects and Classes check out these resources
   <ul>